Security-Onion-Solutions/securityonion-docs/appendix.rst

    sudo sed -i 's/^*/#/' /etc/cron.d/salt-update

-On Distributed Manager - also do the following for Redis:
+If you are upgrading a distributed deployment, do the following on the manager:
 ::

    sudo systemctl stop redis.service && \